How Much Does a Retaining Wall Cost to Build? [2025 Data]

 Photo: Natalie Schorr / Adobe Stock

 You can build smaller retaining walls yourself and save $15 to $50 per square foot in labor costs.
-For example, you can save between $300 and $2,000 in labor costs for a wall that’s 20 feet long and 2 feet high.
+For example, you can save between $300 and $2,000 in labor fees for a wall that’s 20 feet long and 2 feet high.
 However, the cost of having the material delivered or renting a vehicle capable of carrying large quantities of heavy materials can potentially offset the savings on labor.

-And, if you need something more complex than a basic wall, such as a cantilevered wall that holds back a lot of heavy stone or soil, then it's best to hire a mason to get the job done.
+Also, if you need something more complex than a basic wall, such as a cantilevered wall that holds back a lot of heavy stone or soil, it's best to hire a retaining wall installer near you.

 Tips to Save on the Cost of a Retaining Wall